 - Created on the 10 October, 2017.

-The minimum detection sensitivity level of histamine derivatives using this histamine ELISA kit was 0.15 ppb.
-The standard assay range for this kit is 0.0 – 50.0 ppb.
+The minimum detection sensitivity level of histamine related derivatives using current histamine food ELISA kit was 0.15 ppb.
+The standard range for this assay is 0.0 – 50.0 ppb.

 - Synthesis of novel haptens and development of an enzyme-linked immunosorbent assay for quantification of histamine in foods.
 J Agric Food Chem.
 (2014) 62 (51): 12299-308.
 Luo L., et al.

 - Measurement of histamine in seafood by HPLC, CE, and ELISA: comparison of three techniques.
 Vet Res Commun.
 (2005) 29 Suppl 2: 343-6.
 Muscarella M., et al.